rowjay/django-skeleton/README.md

 1. `yum install certbot` (assumes CentOS7 and epel repos installed)
 2. Create a directory somewhere on the filesystem such as /opt/webroot
-3. Add a new location block to your nginx config that looks like this:
+3. If you have an existing non-ssl configuration, add a new location block to your nginx config that looks like this:

    ```
    location ~ /.well-known {